-Why does optimising for MTBF leave organisations in a state of Discontinuous Delivery, and vulnerable to failure?
-How does optimising for MTTR improve reliability, and how can it encourage the adoption of Continuous Delivery?
+Why does optimising for robustness leave organisations in a state of Discontinuous Delivery, and vulnerable to failure?
+How does optimising for resilience improve reliability, and how can it encourage the adoption of Continuous Delivery?

-In this article Steve Smith explains why Discontinuous Delivery is part of the tradition of optimising for robustness in IT, and how optimising for resilience can power Continuous Delivery adoption.
+In this article Steve Smith explains why the traditional IT approach of prioritising MTBF results in Discontinuous Delivery, and how prioritising MTTR instead can power Continuous Delivery adoption.

 The Resilience As A Continuous Delivery Enabler series:

-- Optimising For Robustness (MTBF) is an antiquated, flawed approach to IT reliability that results in long-term Discontinuous Delivery and an operational brittleness that begets failure
+- Optimising For Robustness – prioritising MTBF over MTTR – is an antiquated, flawed approach to IT reliability that results in Discontinuous Delivery and an operational brittleness that begets failure

-- If an organisation has optimised for robustness a Continuous Delivery programme focussed on throughput is unlikely to succeed.
+- If an organisation has previously optimised for robustness, a Continuous Delivery programme focussed on throughput is unlikely to succeed

-- Optimising For Resilience (MTTR) is a superior reliability strategy that enables an organisation to gracefully extend to limit the impact of failures, and position itself for sustained adaptability
+- Optimising For Resilience – prioritising MTTR over MTBF – is a superior reliability strategy that enables an organisation to gracefully extend to limit the impact of failures, and position itself for sustained adaptability

-- Resilience As A Continuous Delivery Enabler is a heuristic that advocates resilience as the focus of Continuous Delivery, and using it to bootstrap a Continuous Delivery programme improves production reliability from the outset
+- Resilience As A Continuous Delivery Enabler is a heuristic that advocates resilience as the focus of a Continuous Delivery programme

 The Tradition of Robustness